motzel/ScoreSaberCountryLeaderboard/README.md

 # ScoreSaber Country Leaderboard
 Provides additional features to [ScoreSaber](https://scoresaber.com).
 See the feature list below.

+## The project has been closed.

+### As of 2021-10-20, the new ScoreSaber API is ready and will likely be made public in the near future.
+Once the old API is disabled, this userscript will no longer work, nor will it be updated anymore.

+Most features of this userscript are already supported in my new [ScoreSaber Reloaded](https://github.com/motzel/scoresaber-reloaded) project.
+Check it out if you enjoyed this one.

 ## DEPRECATION NOTICE

 ### As of 2021-06-25, it looks like the project will soon be dead.